 Using a VPN service isn’t really recommended when playing PUBG Mobile.
 However, if you’re just not willing to put up with high ping, then you might want to use a VPN app.
 Using a VPN application might help you achieve a lower ping especially if you’re trying to play in a server out of your region.
 However, a VPN service does not always guarantee a lower ping in PUBG Mobile.

 A VPN can have an adverse effect and might actually lead to a higher ping.
 Hence, only use a VPN is you’re experiencing a ping higher than 120ms.
 There are several VPN apps you can use.
 Here are a few of my favorites — TurboVPN, NordVPN, and ExpressVPN.
 All three apps are available for iOS and Android devices.
+Here are 5 reasons why I recommend using a VPN service.
+Using a VPN can help you reduce ping in PUBG Mobile and below are 3 recommendations:

 Disable and re-enable the network